Investing 101: A Beginner’s Guide to Building Wealth

 Step 2: Fund Your Account

-Transfer money via electronic transfer, direct deposit, or rollover from an old 401(k).
-Small amounts work!
+Transfer money via bank transfer, direct deposit, or a rollover from an old 401(k).
+Small amounts work.

 Step 3: Choose Your Funds